[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 June 30, 1862

-D. H. Hill, son of the general of the same name, in his North Carolina in the War Between the States,1 reviewed the various theories of Indicates a West Point graduate and gives his Class.Jackson's p573 failure to cross White Oak Swamp.
+D. H. Hill, son of the general of the same name, in his North Carolina in the War Between the States,1 reviewed the various theories of Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Jackson's p573 failure to cross White Oak Swamp.
 These and the explanations given by other witnesses who are not cited by Hill fall under these six heads:

 1. Jackson failed because a crossing was impracticable.
 This was the explanation Jackson gave in his report.
 He said: ". . . the marshy character of the soil, the destruction of the bridge over the marsh and creek, and the strong position of the enemy for defending the passage prevented my advancing until the following morning."2 This was the view, also, of Doctor Hunter McGuire, Jackson's surgeon.
 "The ford," said he, "was miry and deep and impracticable for either artillery or infantry."3 General McCall wrote in his report, without any knowledge of the brewing controversy and therefore with no thought of being cited as a witness: "I did not apprehend [Jackson's] ability to effect a passage."4